fearandesire/resolve-team/README.md

 ## 🚨 Breaking Changes in v1.4 🚨
 We've made some significant improvements in version 1.4!
 Here's what you need to know:

-### Changed Default Import
+### Changed Import
-The default export has been changed from 'teamResolver' to 'resolveTeam'
+The exported module has been changed from 'teamResolver' to 'resolveTeam' - additionally, it is now a named export.
 - **Old**: `import teamResolver from 'resolve-team'`

-- **New**: `import resolveTeam from 'resolve-team'`
+- **New**: `import { resolveTeam } from 'resolve-team'`

 ### API Param Change
 The API has updated the order of parameters.